Steven Moffat: Early life

 Moffat was born in Paisley, Scotland, where he attended Camphill High School.
 He studied at the University of Glasgow, where he was involved with the student television station Glasgow University Student Television.
 After gaining a Master of Arts degree in English from Glasgow, he worked as a teacher for three and a half years at Cowdenknowes High School, Greenock.
 In the 1980s he wrote a play entitled War Zones (performed at the 1985 Glasgow Mayfest and the Edinburgh Festival Fringe) and a musical called Knifer.
-He is an atheist.

 Career

 Press Gang

 Moffat's father Bill was a head teacher at Thorn Primary School in Johnstone, Renfrewshire; when the school was used for Harry Secombe's Highway in the late 1980s, Bill mentioned to the producers that he had an idea for a television series about a school newspaper.
 The producers asked for a sample script, to which Bill agreed on the condition his son Steven write it.
 Producer Sandra Hastie said that it was "the best ever first script" that she had read.
 The resulting series was titled Press Gang, starring Julia Sawalha and Dexter Fletcher, and it ran for five series on ITV between 1989 and 1993, with Moffat writing all forty-three episodes.
 The programme won a BAFTA award in its second series.

 During production of the second series of Press Gang, Moffat was experiencing an unhappy personal life as a result of the break-up of his first marriage.
 The producer was secretly phoning his friends at home to check on his state.
 His wife's new lover was represented in the episode "The Big Finish?" by the character Brian Magboy (Simon Schatzberger), a name inspired by Brian: Maggie's boy.
 Moffat brought in the character so that all sorts of unfortunate things would happen to him, such as having a typewriter dropped on his foot.